 There is nothing more confusing to pet owners than the nutrition labels on pet food, the conflicting information you see in TV advertisements, the information you get from sales people at the big box pet food stores, and the opinions and recommendations from their own Veterinarians.
 And yet, the most important decision a pet owner makes each and every day is what food to put in their beloved pets bowl.
 Our pets depend on us to make a good choice for them.

-We know that raw food is the most biologically appropriate option for our dog and cat companions.
+We know that raw food is the most biologically appropriate option for our dog and cat companions, and for families that are unable to feed raw, gently cooked is the next best option.
 It is a FACT that dogs and cats evolved over tens of thousands of years to consume whole prey.
 The last 50 years of human-created processed dry kibble and canned food is a blip in their ancestral history, and while it’s probably good enough for your pet to survive, it’s not what your pet needs to thrive.
 There is so much lost during the high heat, high pressure cooking used to create processed kibble and canned options.

 The benefits from the whole food nutrients in raw food as well as the active enzymes that help with digestion and other metabolic functions is visible, tangible, and real.
-Once people make the switch to raw food most report numerous improvements in their animal’s health including; shinier coat, better breath, weight loss or improvement of muscle tone, more energy, and many chronic health issues disappear.
+Once people make the switch to raw food most report numerous improvements in their animal’s health including shinier coat, better breath, weight loss or improvement of muscle tone, more energy, and the disappearance or improvement of many chronic health issues.

 Many pets survive on kibble and canned food but that in no way makes it an ideal diet for them.
 It just means that kibble can sometimes meet the minimal requirements to keep a pet alive.
 While the calories keep them going, there are so often all kinds of maladies that come up along the way.